What is the Alabama League of Municipalities?

 - In January 2015, ALM launched League Law, an online legal research system allowing subscribers to search selected Alabama and federal cases affecting municipalities, including summaries of Alabama Attorney General’s opinions, Ethics Commission opinions and Alabama and federal court opinions.

-- In late 2015, ALM launched Municipal Intercept Services (MIS), a debt intercept program designed to allow local governments to recover a portion of the outstanding debts they previously deemed lost from an individual’s State tax refund.
+- In late 2015, ALM launched Municipal Intercept Services (MIS), a program designed to allow local governments to recover a portion of monies owed from an individual’s State tax refund through the Alabama Department of Revenue.

 Participation in NLC